argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 5. Keep in mind the limits of shares you can buy.
 There are only a finite amount of shares available, and you are limited to owning a maximum of $850 of shares in each contract (regardless of risk)
 6. Keep in mind the 10% fee on profit (but not loss) that PredictIt takes.
 This is included in risk calculations by PredictIt (it's why risk, and profit, is shown in tenths of a cent)

-### Example
+### An Example

 ![Example of Negative Risk](negrisk.png)

-Above you can see an example of negative risk.
+Above is an example of negative risk.
 The maximum possible loss is negative $6.854.
 Buy purchasing those shares I was guaranteed to win at least $6.854, so after all the trades were completed PredictIt had credited my available balance a net $6.854, and even the potential for additional profit if someone other than Newsom wins the election.

 ![Trades](trades.png)

-Above you can see the trades I did to get to negative risk
+Above you can see the trades I did to get to negative risk.

-The first trade cost $14.35 in shares, and because those were the only shares I owned PredictIt subtracted $14.35 from my available balance
+The first trade cost $14.35 in shares, and because those were the only shares I owned PredictIt subtracted $14.35 from my available balance.

 The second trade, however, reduced my overall risk.
 The cost of the shares would have been $49, but instead my maximum possible loss following the purchase was $13.45.
 My risk had decreased by $0.9, so PredictIt, instead of charging me $49, credited me $0.9.

 The third trade decreased my risk further from $13.45 to ($6.854), a net decrease of $20.304, so instead of charging me $165.44, the cost of the shares, PredictIt instead credited me back $20.304.

 The total amount I paid for those 3 trades was negative $6.854, leaving me with more than I started with.

-But I can do slightly better:
+But we can do slightly better:

 ![Preview Menu](preview.png)

-Above you can see the Preview menu (mentioned in point 2 for "Tips To Minimize Your Risk" above) for a trade order I did to decrease my risk even further.
+Above is the Preview menu before you submit an offer (mentioned in point 2 for "Basic Tips To Minimize Your Risk" above) for a trade order I did to decrease my risk even further.
 By buying those 136 'No' shares I would be credited an additional $1.224.
 If it had been 137 shares the amount would be $0.405, and if it had been 135 shares the amount would have been $1.215 so 136 is the optimal number to buy there.
 Making this trade put me up to a negative risk of $8.078.

 ## Math Time